Meta-CAMP/camp_short-read-assembly/README.md

 git clone <https://github.com/MetaSUB-CAMP/camp_short-read-assembly>
 ```

 2. Set up the conda environment using ``configs/conda/short-read-assembly.yaml``.
+(Another option would be to use mamba for higher speed)

 ```
 cd camp_short-read-assembly